-The metrics included within this Southern California Regional Resource Kit are divided into three "tiers."
-Among all these metrics, some are created and relevant statewide.
-Additional metrics are more suited to issues/conditions within a given region.
-The "Tiers" for metrics included in each RRK:
+The metrics are divided into three "tiers."
+Among all these metrics, some are created and relevant statewide and are included in the CLM data.

-- Tier 1 metrics that are relevant to two or more Regions and a single, consistent data layer is available and provided; can be clipped to the boundary of the region so values within that region are the only ones included for calculations or regional statistics.
-Example: Annual Burn Probability - Tier 2 metrics relevant to a single region or relevant to multiple Regions but data layers differ among Regions because of varied data availability (sources) across Regions.
-Example: California anatcatcher habitat suitability
+Tier 1 - metrics that are a single, consistent data layer, developed statewide.
+Example: Annual Burn Probability.

+Tier 2 - metrics relevant to and available for a single region or relevant to multiple regions but data layers differ among regions because of varied data availability (sources) across regions.
+Example: California Gnatcatcher Habitat Suitability.

-Tier 3 - metrics are those that would be of interest to some land managers for specific applications but not included as a core metric in an RRK.
-Example: Distribution of the Quino checkerspot butterfly
+Tier 3 - metrics are those that would be of interest to some land managers for specific applications but not included in the CLM.
+Example: Distribution of the Quino Checkerspot Butterfly.